lennartKira/Full-Waveform-Acoustic-Tomography-for-moving-Fluids/README.md

 By doing so, the evolution of the misfit and the choice of the widths of the filters can be reviewed.
 Furthermore, this routine is used to average the FWI results onto the straight-ray grid and compute the reconstruction errors - and store them for display.

+**'05_Create Summarizing Figures'**\
+Use this notebook to create figures of the reconstructions and error behavior, comparing straight-ray and full-waveform inversion.
+This routine uses the compressed data from the Notebook 04.

 ----
 *If you lack computation power and are interested in experimenting with the kernels and full-waveform reconstructions using the Notebooks 02 and 04, please contact us.
-We have prepared high resolution data to access with these Notebooks.
+We have prepared high resolution data to access with these Notebooks!